JS-Koning/compphys_project_1/journal.md

 5. Things that went wrong
     - Underestimated the time requirement for programming.
 There is so much more to do and improve, although our code has decent functionality, it needs a whole lot more attention to details.

+6. Review (w.r.t) original plan
+    - The original plan was followed more or less as intended.
+The only differences are that Abi started the Lennard-Jones potential code, which Jim improved later on.
+And Abi started on the necessary constants, which Jim improved later on as well.
+    - Final distribution of work:

+        - Storage of positions/velocities (Abi)
+        - Lennard-Jones potential (Abi/Jim)
+        - Euler method (Jim)
+        - Periodic boundary condition (Abi)
+        - Total energy (Abi)
+        - Journal-keeping (Jim)
+        - Initialize positions/velocities (Jim)
+        - Define necessary constants (Abi/Jim)
 ## Week 2
 (due 21 February 2021, 23:59)